tsutterley/gravity-toolkit/doc/source/user_guide/clenshaw_summation.rst

 =====================

 - Returns the spatial field for a series of spherical harmonics at a sequence of ungridded points
+- Uses a Clenshaw summation to calculate the spherical harmonic summation [Holmes2002]_ [Tscherning1982]_

 Calling Sequence
 ################